scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 .. https://yihui.name/knitr/faq/

-When knitr is used with Markdown, custom Markdown syntax is used for defining code block options and designating inline code that will be executed.
+When knitr is used with Markdown, custom Markdown syntax is used for defining code-block options and designating inline code that will be executed.
 Fenced code blocks begin with options of the form

 ::